Skip to main content

 • your first university degree diploma

-• a proof of your sophisticated level of English
+• a proof of your advanced level of English

 • a proof of one year of professional experience (also voluntary, part-time and experience not related to the field of Governance and Human Rights)